 SHADOW Lake Nature Preserve’s restoration practices are aimed at the preservation of healthy and complex ecosystems as a community resource.
-So that these green spaces may benefit not only the plants and animals who call the Nature Preserve home but also the human communities and economies around it.
+These green spaces benefit not only the plants and animals who call the Nature Preserve home but also the human communities and economies around it.

 Alder Grove Restoration

 The Alder Grove site will be undergoing a large-scale restoration project over the next several years with the work starting in early 2018.
 SHADOW Lake Nature Preserve is teaming up with forestry professionals to imitate the natural species succession of Washington’s forests.
 This method of stewardship is based in silviculture, improves stand development and promotes healthy ecosystems with rich biodiversity.

 This site was clear-cut for timber in the 1990’s.
 Currently, the area is dominated by invasive Himalayan Blackberry and English Holly on the ground and native, but small from over-crowing, Alder trees.
 SHADOW’s restoration plan involves removing some of the unhealthy Alder trees to allow light to reach the understory and forest floor.
 Wood from these Alders will be left on the forest floor to provide important nutrients to the soil and habitat for wildlife.
 SHADOW will also be taking steps to combat the dominance of the invasive species and will be planting native conifers to return the forest to a more natural state.

 Over the next several years and even several decades, this project will cultivate a climax forest on the property – adding value for wildlife, carbon storage, and reducing the impacts of invasive species on the grounds.

 The most important element to the success of this project will be in the maintenance of the forest, caring for newly planted trees and removing any invasive that return, following the initial restoration activities.
 SHADOW will rely largely on the help of volunteers for this maintenance.
 Join our volunteer team today to help ensure the successful recovery of this forest!

 Native Plant Garden